Linuxfabrik/monitoring-plugins/xca-cert/README.md

-# Overview
+# Check "xca-cert" - Overview

-If you are using XCA by Christian Hohnstädt (an _application is intended for creating and managing X.509 certificates, certificate requests, RSA, DSA and EC private keys, Smart-cards and CRLs_) with ["Remote Databases" feature enabled](https://hohnstaedt.de/xca/index.php/documentation/remote-databases), this plugin lets you check the expiration date of any certificate within the databases.
+If you are using XCA by Christian Hohnstädt (an _application that is intended for creating and managing X.509 certificates, certificate requests, RSA, DSA and EC private keys, Smart-cards and CRLs_) with ["Remote Databases" feature enabled](https://hohnstaedt.de/xca/index.php/documentation/remote-databases), this plugin lets you check the expiration date of any certificate within those XCA databases.
 CRLs are also taken into account.

 We recommend to run this check once a day.